St Catharine’s has for many years had one of the strongest musical traditions of the Cambridge Colleges.

 "I have been amazed by the range and variety of opportunity that has been available to me as a music student at St Catharine’s: much more than I could ever have expected.
 As well as the demands of an extremely rewarding three years as Organ Scholar, I have been able to develop my musicianship in other areas, particularly in chamber and contemporary music."

-Freddie Brown (2008), répétiteur with National Opera Studio
+Freddie Brown (2008), répétiteur with Hamburg Opera

 "Unsure of whether I wanted to be an academic or a performer, I applied to Cambridge so I could sample first-rate experience in both avenues.
 I was offered a place at St Catharine's, and it was here that I had the opportunity to work with musicians and performers that would have been impossible elsewhere, and was given the space and support I needed to work out where my future lay.
 St Catharine's allowed me to work with them for an extra year after my graduation, and it is this and the College Society's financial support that led me to apply for music college.
 I have since been offered a job with the BBC Symphony Orchestra, and it is no exaggeration to say that this would not have happened without the opportunities offered to me by the College."